15 Best Delt Exercises for Complete Shoulder Development

 • Your upper arms should be straight out to your sides with elbows bent.

-You can do this exercise with one arm at a time, so you can change the range of motion by adjusting the starting or finishing position.
+You can do this exercise with one arm at a time, changing the range of motion by adjusting the starting or finishing position.

 Using this unilateral version makes it possible to raise your hand higher and get a longer stretch at the bottom, thereby generating more work for the rear deltoid.